Treasury Board of Canada Secretariat

 Questions

-2. Isn't the Government paying public servants extra just for doing their jobs?
+2. Wasn't the Government paying public servants extra just for doing their jobs?

 3. Don't departments and agencies have their own recognition programs?

-5. If the award is given to a team of employees, will the amount be divided amongst participants?
+5. If the award was given to a team of employees, was the amount be divided amongst participants?

-6. Will awards be given for successful proposals where cost savings cannot be measured?
+6. Were awards given for successful proposals where cost savings could not be measured?

-7. Who will be responsible for administering the program and how will it be administered?
+7. Who was responsible for administering the program and how was it administered?

-8. Who will be responsible for paying the cash awards?
+8. Who was responsible for paying the cash awards?

-9. Who is participating in the pilot round of the program?
+9. Who participated in the pilot round of the program?

-10. How long will the pilot program run?
+10. How long did the pilot program run?

 11. Will employees who receive the award be publicly recognized?

-14. Can I submit a proposal if my organization is not part of the pilot program?
+14. Were employees able to submit a proposal if their organization was not part of the pilot program?

 Answers

-The Employee Innovation Program is a pilot initiative, which aims to find creative and practical ideas that lead to tangible savings and improved services to Canadians.
-The goal of the Employee Innovation Program is to encourage employees to identify savings and more efficient ways, within their organization, to deliver services to Canadians.
+The Employee Innovation Program was a pilot initiative, which aimed to find creative and practical ideas leading to tangible savings and improved services to Canadians.
+The goal of the Employee Innovation Program was to encourage employees to identify savings and more efficient ways, within their organization, to deliver services to Canadians.

-2. Isn't the Government paying public servants extra just for doing their jobs?
+2. Wasn't the Government paying public servants extra just for doing their jobs?

 It is important to engage employees in reducing costs and improving services.
 After all, they know the business best.
-This program will act as an incentive for employees to come forward with innovative ideas, allowing us to improve the way we work and be more efficient.
+This pilot program was to act as an incentive for employees to come forward with innovative ideas, allowing us to improve the way we work and be more efficient.

 3. Don't departments and agencies have their own recognition programs?

 Departments and agencies can recognize their employees for outstanding contributions.
-The Employee Innovation Program will allow us to focus on creative and practical ideas that lead to tangible savings for Canadian taxpayers as well as increased efficiencies.
+The intent of the Employee Innovation Program was to allow us to focus on creative and practical ideas that lead to tangible savings for Canadian taxpayers as well as increased efficiencies.

 Yes.
-The cash award forms part of the recipient's remuneration and is therefore taxable as income in the year that the cash award is received.
+The cash award formed part of the recipient's remuneration and was therefore taxable as income in the year that the cash award was received.

-5. If the award is given to a team of employees, will the amount be divided amongst participants?
+5. If the award was given to a team of employees, was the amount be divided amongst participants?

 Yes.
-Members of a team will receive equal portions of the award, which will consist of 10% of the savings measured in the first year of implementation, with a maximum of $10,000.
+Members of a team were to receive equal portions of the award, which will consist of 10% of the savings measured in the first year of implementation, with a maximum of $10,000.

-6. Will awards be given for successful proposals where cost savings cannot be measured?
+6. Were awards given for successful proposals where cost savings could not be measured?

-The program allows for recognition awards to be given instead of a monetary award where cost savings cannot be measured.
-It will be up to each organization to include this in their program.
+The program allowed for recognition awards to be given instead of a monetary award where cost savings could not be measured.
+It was up to each organization to include this in their program.

-7. Who will be responsible for administering the program and how will it be administered?
+7. Who was responsible for administering the program and how it was administered?

-Organizations participating in the pilot will be responsible for administering their own program, including setting up eligibility and selection criteria, establishing a selection committee and evaluating proposals submitted by its employees.
-The proposals will be evaluated based on practicality, innovation and creativity.
+Organizations participating in the pilot were responsible for administering their own program, including setting up eligibility and selection criteria, establishing a selection committee and evaluating proposals submitted by its employees.
+The proposals were evaluated based on practicality, innovation and creativity.

-Significant improvements to a government program or an internal service must be noted, and tangible benefits must be observed in order to receive the award.
+Significant improvements to a government program or an internal service were also to be noted, and tangible benefits had to be observed in order to receive the award.

-The award will be given six months after the successful implementation of the proposal.
-The award will consist of 10% of the savings measured in the first year of implementation, with a maximum of $10,000.
+At the discretion of the deputy head, the award was to be given six months after the successful implementation of the proposal.
+The award consisted of 10% of the savings measured in the first year of implementation, with a maximum of $10,000.

-8. Who will be responsible for paying the cash awards?
+8. Who was responsible for paying the cash awards?

-Awards will be paid by the employee's respective department or agency.
-The awards will come from savings observed in an organization.
+Awards were paid by the employee's respective department or agency.
+The awards came from savings observed in that organization.

-9. Who is participating in the pilot round of the program?
+9. Who participated in the pilot round of the program?

-The following organizations are part of the pilot program, but other organizations may join as well:
+The following organizations were part of the pilot program:

 1. Aboriginal Affairs and Northern Development Canada